 - Women with ovulation disorder

-- low sperm count or poor quality sperm
+- In the man, low sperm count or poor quality sperm

 - Genetic disorder